samme90s/pico/README.md

 ### Information Transport

 The data is sent through MQTT (Message Queuing Telemetry Transport) which is a lightweight messaging protocol.
-This is done utilizing the [umqtt.simple](https://github.com/micropython/micropython-lib/blob/master/micropython/umqtt.simple/umqtt/simple.py) module.
+This is done utilizing the [MicroPython UMQTT](https://github.com/micropython/micropython-lib/blob/master/micropython/umqtt.simple/umqtt/simple.py) module.
 This protocol suited the project and is commonly used in IoT applications.
 It offers the subscribe and publish functionality that is needed, whilst being lightweight and easy to use.

 Due to the nature of MQTT topics are used.
 The topics are defined to comply with Adafruit.io standards (see [Adafruit IO](#adafruit-io) above).
 The data sent to these topics is a byte string, either representing the state of the LED or the sensor readings.